inventree/inventree-website/deploy.md

 ### Other Options

 The core InvenTree server is built using the widely used python-based framework [Django](https://djangoproject.com/).
 Therefore there are  deployment methods for nearly all plattforms and architectures.
-If you want to read more about InvenTree's structure and a typical installation read the [architecture overview](../contribute/code/architecture).